manuelcampagnolo/PyQGIS_2nd_edition/README.md

 * Documents.
 Description of geometry of features and wkt strings: singlepart and multipart.
 * Data:
    - RNAP (protected areas in Portugal) to access with WFS (but the file is also available in the Input folder)
-   - Streams.gpkg to test result of assignment
+   - `Streams.gpkg` in Input folder to test result of assignment
-* Scripts in the scripts folder
+* Scripts:
 ```
 session_6_read_WFS_from_uri_check_modify_encoding_QInputDialog_Export_as_local_file.py
 session_6_1_small_example_create layer with one point feature